 Have you ever wondered what that green stuff is on the side of your house?
-You know it’s ugly, but it is causing any damage?
+You know it’s ugly, but is it causing any damage?
 What is it exactly?
-And how can you get rid of it?
-According to Justin Trotta of Trotta’s Power Washing, this green stuff is, “Mildew forms, then mold forms, then algae, and that’s when it goes from gray to black to green.”
+How can you get rid of it?

-Let’s take a closer look at what’s causing the algae, why it’s bad for your home, and what you can do to get rid of it.
+Let’s take a closer look at what’s causing this, why it’s bad for your home, and what you can do to get rid of it.

-Algae may be brown or green.
-It’s generally easy to remove as it stays moist against the vinyl surface.
-Algae in and of itself doesn’t usually harm the vinyl, but it is unsightly and it can spread rapidly, especially in the warmer months.
+Algae may be brown or green, or even somewhere in the middle (like olive green) in color.
+It’s generally easy to remove as it stays moist against the surface.
+Algae in and of itself doesn’t usually harm the siding, but it is unsightly and it can spread rapidly, especially in the warmer months.

 Methods for Removal

-There are multiple ways to get rid of mold and other green stuff on the outside of your home, including some home remedies.
+There are multiple ways to remove mold and other green stuff on the outside of your home.

-Bleach.
-Use a mix of one part bleach to four parts water.
-Spray the mixture on the green stuff and scrub.
+Mix a bleach solution of one part bleach to four parts water.
+Spray it on the green stuff and scrub.